prismicio-community/nuxt-starter-prismic-multi-page/README.md

-# Prismic + Nuxt Multi-page Starter
+# Prismic + Nuxt Multi-Page Starter

 Want to see an example of a multi-page website using [Prismic][prismic] and [Nuxt][nuxt]?
 Look no further!
 This project provides all the code you need for a personal website with a homepage, information pages, and navigation.